fabio-d/minitel-native/rom-emulation/README.md

 The same plugin was also used to export the production files, for both PCB fabrication (Gerber files) and assembly (BOM and pick-and-place).

+> [!NOTE]
+> When submitting pull requests with new hardware design files, please use the
+> same software tools and directory layout.